 He is director of the Human Migraine Research Unit at the Danish Headache Center and Department of Neurology, Rigshospitalet Glostrup.

 Professor Ashina has been actively involved in headache research since 1995.
 His research interests include experimental migraine and cluster headache models, neuroimaging, novel antimigraine drug targets, the mechanism of migraine, and the action of antimigraine medications.
 He has authored over 400 papers, abstracts, and book chapters on the topic of headache, including migraine and cluster headache.

-Messoud Ashina serves as associate editor of Cephalalgia, associate editor of Headache, and associate editor of The Journal of Headache and Pain.
-Professor Ashina is immediate past president of the International Headache Society.
+Professor Ashina serves as associate editor of three journals: Cephalalgia, Brain, and The Journal of Headache and Pain.
+He is also immediate past president of the International Headache Society.